 - 27.01 The University agrees to pay the premiums for the benefits set out in Schedule B attached hereto for continuing employees.
-Term employees are entitled to the provisions in Schedule B, with the exception of Long-Term Disability (LTD) benefits.
 The University is responsible only for paying its share of the premiums for the benefit plans and shall not have any liability for the actual benefits.
 The policies issued by the insurance company are the governing documents in any question of interpretation or application. - 27.02 The University agrees that all permanent employees shall be covered by the terms of the University pension plan as set out in Schedule C attached hereto.
-The University will administer the plan in accordance with the terms and conditions of the plan. - 27.03 Part-time employees who regularly work twenty-four (24) hours a week or less are covered where they are eligible.
+The University will administer the plan in accordance with the terms and conditions of the plan.

+27.03 Part-time employees who regularly work twenty-four (24) hours a week or less are covered where they are eligible.